axelpale/minibus/README.md

     var bus = Minibus.create();
     bus.myFunction();

+## Repository branches

+- 'master' is for production-ready releases.
+- 'develop' is for feature development

+This convention follows a [successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ## History

 The development of Minibus started in 2013-02-15 after hassling with [EventBus](https://github.com/krasimir/EventBus) and [Socket.IO](http://socket.io/).
 They either had complex API or solved too much.